IAIK/meltdown/README.md

 ```

-### Demo #4: Dump the memory (`memdump`)
+### Demo #5: Dump the memory (`memdump`)

 This demo dumps the content of the memory.
-As demo #3, it uses the direct physical map, to dump the contents of the physical memory in a hexdump-like format.
+As demo #3 and #4, it uses the direct physical map, to dump the contents of the physical memory in a hexdump-like format.

 Again, as the physical memory contains a lot of non-human-readable content, we provide a test tool to fill large amounts of the physical memory with human-readable strings.